3 Popular Bike Routes Through Sonoma Wine Country

 West County Regional Trail

 This 5.5-mile trail (one-way) travels from Sebastopol to Forestville and is suitable for everyone, including families with young cyclists.
-Built along a former railway line, the West County Regional Trail is flat, paved, and exceedingly scenic (think gorgeous vineyards, beautiful barns, and sloping hills).
+Built along a former railway line, the West County Regional Trail is flat, paved, and scenic (think gorgeous vineyards, barns, and rolling hills).

 Most of the trail is car-free, and along the way, you’ll find plenty of charming towns to stop and stretch.
-The trail is easy to follow and officially starts in Sebastopol, or you can shorten the route by starting in Graton.
+The trail is easy to follow and officially starts in Sebastopol, or you can shorten the route by starting in the town of Graton.

-The Hallberg Butterfly Gardens is a truly intriguing stop.
-This nine-acre non-profit wildlife sanctuary provides a healthy habitat for dozens of colorful butterflies.
-The gardens are only open on specific days from April through October, and invite you to book an appointment so you don’t miss this enchanting place.
+The Hallberg Butterfly Gardens in Sebastopol is a fun place to stop.
+This nine-acre wildlife sanctuary provides a healthy habitat for dozens of colorful butterflies.
+The gardens are open on specific days from April through October, and guests are asked to book an appointment to enjoy this enchanting place.

 Next, you’ll cruise into Forestville.
 This tiny town has a big food scene that will tempt the appetite you’ve worked up pedaling.
-Tiny Town Cafe is a popular coffee shop hangout known for flaky croissants, breakfast sandwiches, and coffee.
-Nightingale Breads boasts incredible wood-fired bakery treats perfect for replenishing carbs.
+Tiny Town Cafe is a popular coffee shop known for flaky croissants and breakfast sandwiches.
+Also in town, Nightingale Breads boasts incredible wood-fired bakery treats perfect for replenishing carbs.

-Once you’ve refueled and explored, simply bike back the way you came to complete your journey!
+Once you’ve refueled and explored, bike back the way you came to complete your journey!

 Dry Creek Valley & Alexander Valley Bike Route

-This ride is mostly flat, though you’ll occasionally pedal uphill for short distances.
-If you’re a warrior cyclist, you’ll eat up this loop without raising a sweat.
-If you usually don’t cycle more than a few miles, just take it nice and easy.
+This loop is mostly flat, though you’ll occasionally pedal uphill for short distances.
+It’s just right for a warrior cyclist, but if you usually don’t cycle more than a few miles — just take it nice and easy.

 The ride starts near Healdsburg’s historical plaza with easy parking nearby.
-Start your ride by biking south on Grove Street and then take a right on Mill Street, which soon becomes Westside Road.
-In a mile, you’ll turn right onto West Dry Creek Road, where you’ll enjoy expansive views.
+Start your ride south on Grove Street and take a right on Mill Street, which becomes Westside Road.
+Turn right onto West Dry Creek Road to enjoy expansive views.

-One of the Sonoma Wine Country sights you’ll enjoy as you pedal is tall signposts pointing directions to nearby wineries.
-Each winery has its name on a signage slat, and sometimes, you’ll see posts with slats from tip to ground.
-When it’s time for a tasting break, head off and explore the winery of your choice.
+One of the Sonoma Wine Country sights you’ll see is tall signposts pointing in the direction of nearby wineries.
+Each winery name is on a signage slat, and sometimes, you’ll see posts with slats from tip to ground.
+When it’s time for a tasting break, you have lots of winery options to explore.

-After about 10 miles, turn right onto Yoakim Bridge Road, which crosses over Dry Creek.
-A few miles northwest, the creek has been dammed to create massive Lake Sonoma.
+After about 10 miles, turn right onto Yoakim Bridge Road, which crosses over Dry Creek to the beautiful Lake Sonoma.

 Turn right — briefly — onto Dry Creek Road; then left onto Canyon Road for a gradual uphill climb.
-From the top, you’ll descend into Alexander Valley.
-Turn right onto Geyserville Avenue and into the small town of Geyserville, which hasn’t changed much since the late 1800s.
+From the top, you descend into Alexander Valley.
+Turn right onto Geyserville Avenue and into the small town of Geyserville.

-If you want to stop here, you’ll find plenty to keep you busy.
-Delve into excellent Italian-meets-Californian cuisine at Diavola Pizzeria & Salumeria.
-Chill out on the patio — bedecked in lush climbing greenery and colorful umbrellas suspended in the air — and refuel with white pizzas, roasted-beet salads, and salami and cheese boards that star house-cured meats, local veg, and, domestic and imported cheeses.
+Stop here to delve into excellent Italian-meets-Californian cuisine at Diavola Pizzeria & Salumeria.
+Chill out on the patio bedecked in climbing greenery and colorful umbrellas, and refuel with white pizzas, roasted beet salads, and salami and cheese boards that star house-cured meats and domestic and imported cheeses.

-Head south out of Geyserville on Highway 128.
-When it turns north, head straight onto Alexander Valley Road, cross the Russian River, and eventually turn right onto Lytton Station Road.
+Head south on Highway 128 to Alexander Valley Road, cross the Russian River, and eventually turn right onto Lytton Station Road.
 Turn right a mile later onto Lytton Springs Road, and you’ll travel beneath Highway 101 and begin a small uphill climb.
 At the top, turn onto Chiquita Road.

-Two miles later, you’ll be back in Healdsburg and your starting point.
-If you want to make this charming town your home base for a longer visit, you’ll find wineries, tasting rooms, boutiques, museums, Michelin-starred restaurants, and so much more.
-Find things to do in Healdsburg.
+Two miles later, you’ll be back in Healdsburg at your starting point.
+If you want to make this charming town your home base, you’ll find wineries, tasting rooms, boutiques, museums, Michelin-starred restaurants, and many more things to do in Healdsburg.

 For more information, the Santa Rosa Cycling Club offers turn-by-turn instructions for a similar route, with a link to a GPS map.

-Bonus ride: If you’re looking for a route closer to the moderate side in terms of challenge, check out the Santa Rosa Cycling Club’s Valley of the Moon route.
-The ride begins and ends at the Glen Ellen Village Market in the tiny northern Sonoma Valley town of Glen Ellen.
+Bonus ride: If you’re looking for a more moderate route in terms of challenge, check out the Santa Rosa Cycling Club’s Valley of the Moon route.
+The ride begins and ends at the Glen Ellen Village Market in the tiny town of Glen Ellen.
 Follow back roads around Sonoma Mountain, then circle through the nearby village of Kenwood.
-There’s an optional out-and-back route up Adobe Canyon Road to Sugarloaf Ridge State Park(7 miles round trip), and you can follow a different route back to Glen Ellen.
+There’s an optional 7-mile round-trip route to Sugarloaf Ridge State Park.

 Expert Route

-At 55 miles and a 4,500’ elevation gain, this ride — which winds along the Pacific Ocean, through redwood forests, and beside the Russian River — is a dream for truly experienced cyclists aiming for a challenge.
+At 55 miles and a 4,500’ elevation gain, this ride — which winds along the Pacific Ocean and Sonoma Coast, through redwoods, and beside the Russian River — is ideal for experienced cyclists aiming for a challenge.

 Start your ride in Jenner, a cozy community perched on an oceanside bluff that overlooks the Pacific Ocean.

 Head south and turn left onto Highway 116 (also called River Road).
 Follow the river past the town of Duncans Mills, then turn left onto Austin Creek Road.
-This lovely stretch has few cars and winds through redwood trees that softly filter the sunlight.
+This lovely stretch has few cars and winds through redwood trees.

-About 6 miles along, turn right on Cazadero Highway and cruise into Cazadero.
-Raymond’s Bakery is a family-run gem where you can refuel with pastries, bread, and coffee.
-You can also pop into Cazadero General Store to snag fresh fruit, juices, and made-to-order sandwiches that get rave reviews.
+About 6 miles along, turn right on Cazadero Highway and cruise into the tiny town of Cazadero.
+Raymond’s Bakery is a family-run gem nestled on the site of the Elim Grove Cottages.
+This delightful spot is a popular destination for pastries, bread, and coffee.
+You can also pop into Cazadero General Store for juices and made-to-order sandwiches.

 - King Ridge (the middle fork) if you’re looking for a steep, extra challenge.

-- Fort Ross Road (the left fork), is 19 miles shorter and easier.
+- Fort Ross Road (the left fork) is easier and 19 miles shorter.

-Whether you choose King Ridge or Fort Ross Road, both are awesomely beautiful and both eventually end at Meyers Grade, high above the ocean with extraordinary views.
-Take in the spray from waves crashing into hulking sea-stack rock formations and look for whales breaching the water’s surface.
+Whether you choose King Ridge or Fort Ross Road, both are awesomely beautiful, and both eventually end at Meyers Grade, high above the ocean.
+Take in the spray from waves crashing into hulking sea-stack rocks and look for whales breaching the water’s surface.

-Back on your bike, get ready for an amazingly steep downhill ride to Highway 1; depending on how much of a thrill-seeker you are, you’ll either be ecstatic or jamming on the brakes.
-Soon, you’ll arrive at Jenner, with bragging rights for completing your stunning ride.
+Back on your bike, get ready for an amazingly steep downhill ride to Highway 1.
+Soon, you’ll arrive at Jenner with bragging rights for completing your stunning ride.

-For some time out of the saddle, Jenner offers a wealth of attractions, from guided kayaking eco-tours and state park exploration to hiking and wine tasting.
-Find more things to do in Jenner.
+For some time out of the saddle, Jenner offers lots of things to do, from guided kayaking tours and state park exploration to hiking and wine tasting.

-The Santa Rosa Cycling Club provides a detailed description of a similar route (we changed the starting point to Jenner), along with a route map, info on water stops, and turn-by-turn instructions.
+The Santa Rosa Cycling Club provides a detailed description of a similar route (we changed the starting point to Jenner), along with a route map, water stops, and turn-by-turn instructions.

 Explore Sonoma County cycling tours and rentals and learn about bike trails in Santa Rosa.